All Episodes

 It was outrageous in August of 11, and it continues to be outrageous, but the Republicans continue to use this language that somehow it's to control spending, and it's just incorrect.

-See, the the the debt limit you you're an idiot.
+See, the debt limit, you're an idiot.

 You're absolutely stupid.

-The Republicans are if they think the debt limit is to control spending.
+The Republicans are, if they think the debt limit is to control spending.

 Now, just like your credit card limit is not meant to control your spending.